dfm/python-simplexy/README.rst

 -------

 ``simplexy`` was written by Michael Blanton, Keir Mierle, David W. Hogg, Sam Roweis, and Dustin Lang.
-These Python bindings were written be Dan Foreman-Mackey.
+These Python bindings were written by Dan Foreman-Mackey.

 License
 -------